quentinblampey/spatialdata_xenium_explorer/README.md

 ## Installation

-This repository is currently in development.
+This package is currently in development.
 You can test it out, but you may experience some issues.

 `pip install git+https://github.com/quentinblampey/spatialdata_xenium_explorer.git`